 Real world inequalities are reproduced within algorithms and flow back into the real world.

-Machine learning algorithms are being widely used in many applications and they have a direct impact in our lives.
-When designed and engineered to serve human, they contribute to great advances both in economy and the public good.
-However, as these algorithms, as they are created and designed by humans, are prone to bias.
+Machine learning algorithms are being widely used in many applications, and they have a direct impact on our lives.
+When designed and engineered to serve humans, they contribute to significant advances in the economy and the public good.
+However, these algorithms, as they are created and designed by humans, are prone to bias.

 The new generation of researchers tasked with creating new algorithmic systems have solid technical backgrounds but lack substantial human rights knowledge or frameworks to use this technical knowledge as

 AI for Social Good.
-Starting from the university, new machine learning engineers and data scientists are being taught that data is unique, it’s true and objective.
+From the university, new machine learning engineers and data scientists are being taught that data is unique, it’s true and objective.

 Universities have a critical role in meeting these ethical concerns.
-By integrating human values into computing technology, they can educate the next generation of scientists and engineers to work for the public good, creating a technology that is in line with human values rather than harming them.
+Integrating human values into computing technology can educate the next generation of scientists and engineers to work for the public good, creating technology in line with human values rather than harming them.

 Why Human Rights?